 Everybody with an autonomous robot can participate.
 The @Home league consists of some tests and an open challenge to demonstrate the abilities of your robot.
 To participate in the open challenge, you have to participate in at least one test.
 The competition is in a real-world scenario (see below).

 There is a special education program providing support and/or financial aid for eligible institutions: http://www.robocupathomeedu.org.

-The competition of RoboCup@Home consists of tests which the robots have to solve.
-The tests will change over the years to become more advanced and function as an overall quality measurement in desired areas.
+The competition of RoboCup@Home features three leagues and consists of a series of tests which the robots have to solve.
+The Domestic Standard Platform League focuses on household tasks, while the Social Standard Platform League has special interest in the social aspects of human robot interaction, both removing the hardware constraint.
+In contrast, the Open Platform League has no hardware restrictions and offers the highest degree of freedom when conducting research.
+The conducted tests will change over the years to become more advanced and function as an overall quality measurement in desired areas.
 Suggestions for tests can be discussed on the email list.
 Performance measurement is based on a score derived from competition rules and evaluation by a jury.

 - include human machine interaction

 - be application directed/oriented

 - be scientifically challenging

 - be easy to set up and low in costs

 - be interesting to watch

 Suggestions for new tests or changes to existing tests should fulfill as many of these criteria as possible.